BattMoTeam/BattMo/Documentation/architecture.rst

 =========================

 We use a multi-model approach.
 The models are organized in a hierarchy, meaning that a given model can have sub-models.
-A model is supposed to define all the functions and variables that will be needed to simulate a physical system separately.
-At the top, we have a battery model (see :ref:`schema <json:Material Parameters>`) with the submodels:
+A model corresponds to a given physical system and defines the functions and variables that will be needed to assemble the discretized governing equations of the system.

+For the simulation of Lithium-ion battery, we have at the top of the model hierarchy the the battery model (see :ref:`schema <json:Material Parameters>` for the description of the standard input parameters).
+The battery model contains the following sub-models:

 * Negative electrode model :ref:`(schema) <json:Electrode>`
 * Positive electrode model :ref:`(schema) <json:Electrode>`